JoachimFavre/PathTracer/README.md

 ## Visual Studio 2017 parametring
 - Make sure to follow the [FBX SDK configuration tutorial](https://help.autodesk.com/view/FBX/2020/ENU/?guid=FBX_Developer_Help_getting_started_installing_and_configuring_configuring_the_fbx_sdk_for_wind_html) (using Runtime Library Option "MT")
 - Assert that "Project Properties > C/C++ > Language > Open MP Support" is yes (else multithreading will not work).
-- NB: I could not use a Visual Studio 2019 because the FBX SDK library is not available (or, at least, was not on the 10th January 2021) for this version.
+- *NB*: I could not use a Visual Studio 2019 because the FBX SDK library is not available (or, at least, was not on the 10th January 2021) for this version.

 ## Fbx file export from Blender
 To export a FBX file from [Blender](https://www.blender.org/), make sure that: